grafana/agent/docs/sources/flow/reference/components/loki.process.md

 `source`      | `string`  | Name from extracted data to parse.
 If empty, uses the log message.  | `""`    | no

 The `expression` field needs to be a RE2 regex string.
-Every capture group (re) is set into the extracted map, so it must be named like: `(?P<name>re)`.
-The name of the capture group is then used as the key in the extracted map.
+Every matched capture group is added to the extracted map, so it must be named like: `(?P<name>re)`.
+The name of the capture group is then used as the key in the extracted map for the matched value.

-Because of how River treats backslashes in double-quoted strings, all backslashes in an `expression` must be escaped like `"\\S+"`.
+Because of how River strings work, any backslashes in `expression` must be escaped with a double backslash; for example `"\\w"` or `"\\S+"`.

 If the `source` is empty or missing, then the stage parses the log line itself.
 If it's set, the stage parses a previously extracted value with the same name.